jpress7639/broken-stars/README.md

 ## Overview

 _**Broken Stars** is a resource for people to find insights on certain mental disorders that they can then eventually seek out the help they need.
-Each mental disorder is told in the eyes of different famous and historic artists who went through the same disorders.
+A artist can also be a user with the ability to add their own story of mental health to the list and share resources that have helped them.

 <br>